Brexit withdrawal agreement: The 2018 draft

 The agreement also set up a transitional period, which lasted until 31 December 2020 with a provision for extension by mutual consent.
 During the transitional period, EU law continued to apply to the UK (including participation in the European Economic Area, the single market, and the customs union), and the UK continued to pay into the EU budget, but the UK was not represented in the decision-making bodies of the EU.
 The transition period gave businesses time to adjust to the new situation and time for the British and EU governments to negotiate a new trade deal between the EU and UK.

-On the Irish border question, the Irish backstop was appended to the agreement setting a fall-back position if effective alternative arrangements failed to be agreed to avoid a hard border before the end of the transition period, with the UK shadowing the EU's Common external tariff and Northern Ireland keeping in aspects of the Single Market.
+On the Irish border question, the Irish backstop was appended to the agreement.
+This set out a fall-back position should effective alternative arrangements fail to be agreed.
+Its purpose was to avoid a hard border coming into place before the end of the transition period, with the UK shadowing the EU's Common external tariff and Northern Ireland keeping in aspects of the Single Market.

-The governance will be through a Joint Committee with representatives of both the European Union and the British government.
-There will be a number of specialised committees reporting to the Joint Committee.
+The governance was to be through a Joint Committee with representatives of both the European Union and the British government.
+There was to be a number of specialised committees reporting to the Joint Committee.

 The withdrawal agreement also includes provisions for the UK to leave the Convention Defining the Statute of the European Schools, with the UK bound by the Convention and the accompanying regulations on Accredited European Schools until the end of the last academic year of the transition period, i.e. the end of the spring semester of 2020–2021.

 The more important elements of the draft agreement are these: